Nutritionist vs Dietitian: Which is Right For You?

 Unlike a registered dietitian, a nutritionist doesn’t necessarily possess any specific:

-However, that’s not to say that all nutritionists are unqualified!
+However, that’s not to say that all nutrition professionals are unqualified!

 Many nutritionists possess excellent nutrition education and some notable credentials—just not the specific ones required to be a registered dietitian.